What causes overuse injury?

 Injury is caused by stress.
 The main cause of overuse injuries is that our bodies cannot deal with stress when they are exposed to ‘too much, too soon, too hard’.
-Overuse injury is a complex phenomenon that is usually caused by multiple factors that cause excessive stress.
-On the submenu pages I look at the causation of injury from a holistic perspective and discuss how underlying anatomical vulnerabilities interact with each other and psychological and social risk factors to lead to injury, and I also include spiritual dimensions.
+Overuse injury is a complex phenomenon that is usually caused by multiple risk factors that cause excessive stress.
+On the submenu pages I look at some of these risk factors from a holistic perspective by including a range of risk factors that include anatomical to social risk factors.
+I discuss how underlying anatomical vulnerabilities interact with each other and psychological and social risk factors to lead to injury, and I also include spiritual dimensions.

 What is stress?

 Since injury is caused by stress it is important to understand how stress works:

 The human body is constantly exposed to physical stress for example if you are just walking down the street your feet are absorbing stress from the pavement.
 The same is true of the human mind, interacting with other people and dealing with the challenges of daily life will always cause psychological stress.
 It is therefore impossible to actually avoid stress.
 In fact, if you do try to avoid one stress you will often expose yourself to another stress which may or may not be worse than the original stress.
 For example if you were to try to avoid the stress that walking down the street inflicts on your body you may be causing extra stress by reducing the amount of exercise that you are undertaking.
 What you can do, however, is improve the way you handle stress and though sometimes it is possible to avoid a certain stressor I think that the main focus should be on how you improve the way that you handle stress.

 It is possible to use Newton’s laws of physics to explain how physical stress is generated.